 And he has a fair point.
 How many times have you seen something posted on Facebook or an article you follow online where someone has commented "First!" and nothing more?
 How many times has the media reported something with incomplete information in the name of being the first out of the gate?
 This attitude isn't limited to our generation, but the reality is that that our generation will have to be aware of technology's negative externalities as we proceed in our careers.

 Our generational predecessors recognize quite clearly that millennials have gotten a pretty bad deal.
 Yet for all the challenges we face, Generation Z could be dealing with tenfold the problems.
-Gen X has less affluence than the Boomers, millennials even less than Gen X —
+Gen X has less affluence than the Boomers, millennials even less than Gen X — what exactly will be left for Gen Z?

 While millennials have now grown to expect that our dreams to be dashed, Gen Z will likely never have such lofty expectations in the first place.